 Doing so, would be breaching the football handball rules.
 The foul is most likely to get punished by a direct free kick.
 It gets awarded to the opponents and taken from the location of the infringement.

-What happens if the keeper holds the ball for more than 5 to 6 seconds?
-In this case the referee rules it as time-wasting.
-The match official is within his rights to award an indirect free-kick to the opposition.
+What happens if a goalkeeper holds the ball with his hands for more than 5-6 seconds?
+In this case, the referee rules it as a time-wasting offence.
+The official has the right to award an indirect free kick to the opposition.

 Wasting play time in football is not pretty to watch either.
 It means you are denying the opponents a fair chance of using the full allotted time to win the game.

-FIFA have commented frequently about the real reason spectators watch football matches.
-They agree that the attraction is not to admire a goalie standing still with the ball.
+FIFA have commented often about the real reason spectators watch football matches.
+They understand and agree that the attraction is not to admire a goalie standing still with the ball.

 The International Football Association Board are the rule-makers of association football.
-The IFAB are constantly trying to counteract time-wasting in soccer.
+The IFAB is always trying to counteract time-wasting in soccer.
 It has resulted in long running battles between the ruler-makers and many goalkeepers.

-During the early 1960s goalkeepers kept the ball in their hands indefinitely - or so it seemed.
-What's more, they did so without receiving any kind of football penalties.
+During the early 1960s, goalkeepers kept the ball in their hands 'indefinitely' - or so it seemed.
+What's more, they did so without receiving any kind of sanction.

 Goalkeepers responded.
 They started holding the ball and then throwing it to a nearest defender.
-The defender would return it, and then repeat the whole process over again.
-It was another shoddy display of wasting time, and totally against the spirit of the FIFA ruling.
+The defenders would return it, and then repeat the whole process over again.
+It was another shoddy display of wasting time, and wholly against the spirit of the FIFA ruling.

 Soccer welcomed a solution to this kind of time-wasting in 1992.
-They called it the 'football back-pass rule' and some fans call it the 'kick back to goalie rule'.
+FIFA called it the 'football back-pass rule' and some fans call it the 'kick back to goalie rule'.

-It targets a deliberate kick of the ball with your feet to your team goalkeeper.
+It targets a deliberate passing of the ball with the feet to the team goalkeeper.
 It results in an indirect free-kick to the opposing team if the goalie touched it with his hands or arms.
-Playing the ball with the knee, thigh, chest, or heading the ball, is within the rules of fair play.
+They did it as part of the rules of fair play.

-FIFA made clear rulings for any player 'deliberately' negating the spirit of the new football back pass rule.
-The player would be duly cautioned.
+FIFA made clear rulings for any player negating the spirit of the new soccer pass back rule - with intent.
+Players would get cautioned.
 This show of unsporting behaviour would also get punished by an indirect free-kick.

 There were many long debates.
-But, they decided to extend the successful football pass back rule.
+They decided to extend the successful football pass back rule.
 They also applied it to throw-ins from defenders to their own goalkeeper.
-Even so, the urge to extend it to all back-passes (with the head, thigh, chest, etc.) was vehemently resisted.
+Even so, the urge to extend it to all back-passes (with the head, thigh, chest, etc.) got resisted.